 NHS Wales Decarbonisation Strategic Delivery Plan Initiative HDUHB Actions Responsibility Ambition date 1.
-Identify and Adopt where appropriate best practice carbon Assign responsibility for the implementation of this Delivery Plan to a responsible role within HDUHB and provide necessary resources to deliver all actions Decarbonisation Task and Finish Group March 2024 management with dedicated roles in place to undertake Delivery Plan initiatives.
-Undertake monthly Action Plan progress reviews and utilise the Welsh Health Environment Forum to support delivery. e implementation of this Delivery Plan to a responsible role within HDUHB and es to deliver all actions and Finish Group Decarbonisation Task and Finish Group Jul Plan progress reviews and utilise the Welsh Health Environment Forum to support Decarbonisation Task and Finish Group Jul ent Systems need replacement to ensure best practice and optimum operation at all uilding and energy managers should be provided with user training as part of Transport Team/ Estates & Facilities Transport Team/ Estates & Facilities Across all sites.
-Decarbonisation Delivery Plan to HDUHB Senior Management. e Welsh Government Energy Service to develop and deliver solar photovoltaic Estates & Facilities Across all Sites Across all Sites Across Acros July 2022 2.
+Identify and Adopt where appropriate best practice carbon management Assign responsibility for the implementation of this Delivery Plan to a responsible role within HDUHB and provide necessary resources to deliver all actions Decarbonisation Task and Finish Group March 2023 with dedicated roles in place to undertake Delivery Plan initiatives.
+Undertake monthly Action Plan progress reviews and utilise the Welsh Health Environment Forum to support delivery.
+Decarbonisation Task and Finish Group 2022/23 2.
 Proactively communicate the Climate Emergency to staff and the public with the aim of stimulating low carbon behaviours and growing engagement in the decarbonisation agenda.
 Current Building Management Systems need replacement to ensure best practice and optimum operation at all four acute hospital sites.
 Building and energy managers should be provided with user training as part of contractor handover.
-Estates & Facilities March 2024 Ensure electric cycling infrastructure is installed in existing cycling storage facilities across all sites.
-March 2025 3.
+Estates & Facilities Ву 2025 Ensure electric cycling infrastructure is installed in existing cycling storage facilities across all sites.
+Transport Team/ Estates & Facilities By2025 3.
 Drive the engagement required for decarbonisation across each organisation's leadership team - Finance, Procurement, Estates, and Present a summary of this Decarbonisation Delivery Plan to HDUHB Senior Management.
-HDUHB Project June 2022 Capital Project teams will engage to develop a focussed and active approach to project implementation.
+Carbon Trust / HDUHB Project Team June 2022 Capital Project teams will engage to develop a focussed and active approach to project implementation.
 Continue to engage with the Welsh Government Energy Service to develop and deliver solar photovoltaic projects across the HDUHB region.
 Estates & Facilities March 2023

-Existing Buildngs
+Existing Buildings

-NHS Wales Decarbonisation Strategic Delivery Plan Initiative HDUHB Actions Responsibility Ambition date Commission energy and carbon audits to inform the 2024-26 Action Plan.
-Estates & Facilities March 2024 Implement voltage trimming at Withybush, Prince Philip and Glangwili.
-Estates & Facilities March 2023 Improve sub-metering across all acute hospital sites - install automatic sub-meters.
-Estates & Facilities March 204 Undertake inventory of AHU motors and identify potential upgrades to EC fans for all acute sites.
-Estates & Facilities September 2022 Review pipework insulation as part of ongoing maintenance across CT circuits in all buildings and upgrade where required.
-Estates & Facilities September 2022 4.
-Progress a transformational energy and water efficiency retrofit programme across the estate - every building with a long-term future June 2024 will have undergone a feasibility study to identify prospects for a multi-technology energy-efficient upgrade by 2030.
-Undertake detailed review of heating zoning across all acute sites and make necessary improvements to optimise heating controls and efficient operation of heating systems.
-Estates & Facilities March 2024 June 2026 Embark on a single glazed window replacement strategy for long-term assets, especially Prince Philip and Bronglais.
-Estates & Facilities March 2024 Increase loft insulation in pitched roof buildings of Bronglais and Glangwili to minimum u-value of 0.16W/m K. Estates & Facilitites March 202 Undertake surveys to review potential to upgrade dual duct AHU in all acute sites to efficient modern units.
+NHS Wales Decarbonisation Strategic Delivery Plan Initiative HDUHB Actions Responsibility Ambition date Commission energy and carbon audits to inform the 2024-25 Action Plan.
+Estates & Facilities March 2023 Consider the opportunity and if viable implement voltage trimming at Withybush, Prince Philip and Glangwili.
+Estates & Facilities By 2025 Review the opportunity to improve sub-metering across all acute hospital sites - install automatic sub-meters.
+Estates & Facilities By 2025 Undertake inventory of AHU motors and identify potential upgrades to EC fans for all acute sites.
+Estates & Facilities 2022/23 4.
+Progress a transformational energy and water efficiency retrofit programme across the estate - every building with a long-term future will have undergone a feasibility study to identify prospects for a multi- technology energy-efficient upgrade by 2030.
+Review pipework insulation as part of ongoing maintenance across CT circuits in all buildings and upgrade where required.
+Estates & Facilities 2022/23 By 2025 Undertake detailed review of heating zoning across all acute sites and make necessary improvements to optimise heating controls and efficient operation of heating systems.
+Estates & Facilities March 2023 June 2026 Embark on a single glazed window replacement strategy for long-term assets, especially Prince Philip and Bronglais.
+Estates & Facilities By 2025 Undertake feasibility and where appropriate increase loft insulation in pitched roof buildings of Bronglais and Glangwili to minimum u-value of 0.16W/m 2 K. Estates & Facilities By 2025 Undertake surveys to review potential to upgrade dual duct AHU in all acute sites to efficient modern units.
 Estates & Facilities March 2023 Carry out building fabric surveys, for acute sites that have not had these carried out, and subsequently produce upgrade plans for fabric of all acute sites.
-Estates & Facilities March 202
+Estates & Facilities March 2024